BryanSchuetz/dai/map-cleanup.md

 ---
 title: Projects Closed in 2019 by Country
 published: false
-summary: A list of all projects that closed in 2019, grouped by country
+summary: A list of all projects that closed in 2021, grouped by client
 layout: default
 ---